Café Kitsuné Louvre transforms itself into an evolving pastry bar

 Café Kitsuné Louvre en mode salon de thé et pâtisserieCafé Kitsuné Louvre en mode salon de thé et pâtisserieCafé Kitsuné Louvre en mode salon de thé et pâtisserieCafé Kitsuné Louvre en mode salon de thé et pâtisserie

-Thus, the Café Kitsuné du Palais Royal has decided to partner each month with a new pastry chef or with promising talent.
-We will discover classic or exclusive creations on the menu along with the good coffees, teas and other chai of the house.
+Café Kitsuné in the Palais Royal has decided to partner up with a new pastry chef each month.
+Here we discover classic or exclusive creations on the à la carte menu, in the company of the house's fine coffees, teas and chai.

 Café Kitsuné Louvre en mode salon de thé et pâtisserieCafé Kitsuné Louvre en mode salon de thé et pâtisserieCafé Kitsuné Louvre en mode salon de thé et pâtisserieCafé Kitsuné Louvre en mode salon de thé et pâtisserie